Primary page content

-You must apply for a postgraduate place for the specific programme via the standard Goldsmiths application method.
-This application must be made before a CHASE AHRC studentship application can be submitted.
-Candidates submitting to the CHASE AHRC application process who have not already applied for a postgraduate place at Goldsmiths will be deemed ineligible.
+You must apply for a postgraduate place for your intended programme of study via the standard Goldsmiths application method by 17 December 2021 (11.59pm).
+This application must be made online before a CHASE AHRC studentship application (on the SMApply system) can be submitted.
+Candidates submitting to the CHASE AHRC application process who have not already applied for a postgraduate place at Goldsmiths by 17 December 2021 will be deemed ineligible.

 If you have any queries please contact the Goldsmiths Graduate School: firstname.lastname@example.org